 Ginny and Ron joined Harry in his amusement.
 Hermione looked momentarily perturbed, until finally the absurdity of her seriousness struck her and she too began to laugh.

-After a couple of minutes, Luna opened the door and invited them all back in and they passed nearly an hour chatting with his Grandparents about the Lovegood side of the family, and filling Luna in on some of the developments of the summer.
-Luna became excited to learn about their lessons with Alex Burgestikoff and wondered if there was any way she might join them for additional training.
+After a couple of minutes, Luna opened the door and invited them all back in and they passed nearly an hour chatting with Harry's Grandparents about the Lovegood side of the family.
+Filling Luna in on some of the developments of the summer.
+Luna became excited to learn about their lessons with Alex Burgestikoff and wondered if there was any way she might join them.

-The girls rushed off leaving Ron and Harry a bit of time to wander leisurely toward the gaming room, where the men would eventually gather for the bachelor's last toast.
-Of course, leisurely, meant that there was enough time for them to go out of their way, and stop at the buffet so Ron could have a leisurely sandwich, before they went to change. into their formal attire.
+The girls rushed off leaving Ron and Harry a bit of time to wander leisurely toward sitting room.
+Of course, leisurely, meant that there was enough time for them to stop at the buffet so Ron could have a sandwich, before they went to change into their formal attire.